Příbram: Sport

-Příbram is the home of football club of FK Viagem Příbram, successor of past Dukla Prague.
-The top division games have been played at the Na Litavce Stadium since 1997.
-The other Příbram's football club Spartak (also called Horymír) plays regional competition.
+Příbram is the home of football club of FK Příbram, successor of past Dukla Prague.
+It plays at the Na Litavce Stadium.
+In 2024, after 30 years in professional competitions, the club was relegated to the Bohemian Football League (third tier).
+The other town's football club is Spartak Příbram.
+Founded as Horymír Příbram, it is the fifth oldest Czech football club.
+It plays in lower amateur tiers.

-Příbram's volleyball club Vavex Příbram, found in 1935, has been a member of the Czech top division since 1998.
+Příbram's volleyball club VK Trox Příbram has been a member of the Czech top division since 1998.
+The club was founded in 1935 and is nicknamed Kocouři ('tomcats').

-The ice hockey club entered regional league in 2006.
-The town is regular host of a town run, several road cycling races including the Grand Prix of Příbram.
-The Rallye Příbram (former Rallye Vltava) used to be part of the European Championships, now is the integrant part of the national championships.
-The movement of the little football plays a major role in the sport for all in the town and region organizing regular long-term competitions twice a year for almost 50 teams.

-Besides the Na Litavce Stadium, the sport facilities in Příbram include two indoor ice rinks (main arena for approx. 5,000 spectators opened in 1978), indoor sports arena (opened 1978, capacity enlarged in reconstruction in 2005), modern open-air and indoor swimming pool and several playgrounds and tennis centers.
-Many of the Příbram's elementary schools have their sport-oriented classes and they have sports facilities like the high schools in the town.
+A notable event is the rallying competition Rally Příbram.
+It has been held annually in the town since 1979.

 Sights

 Svatá Hora

-The landmark of Příbram and the most valuable monument is Svatá Hora (literally "Holy Mountain").
+The landmark of Příbram and the most valuable monument is Svatá Hora (literally 'holy mountain').
 It is the oldest and most important Marian pilgrimage site in Bohemia, protected as a national cultural monument.
 It consists of a Baroque monastery complex, cloisters and chapels.
 The cult of the statue of Saint Mary of Svatá Hora began in the 14th century, when, according to legend, it was carved by Bishop Arnošt of Pardubice himself.
 In 1647, a chapel on the hill Svatá hora was acquired by the Jesuits, who had rebuilt it to a magnificent temple in 1658–1675.
 This Basilica of the Assumption of the Virgin Mary of Svatá Hora was built according to the design of the architects Carlo Lurago and Benjamin Schleyer, and decorated by Jan Brokoff, Petr Brandl and other famous artists.
 Next to the basilica is a Baroque residence.
 The complex is connected to the town by a 450 m long staircase from 1685, which was roofed in 1727–1728, and Kilian Ignaz Dientzenhofer also participated in the final form.